 What is a cesarean section?

 A cesarean section, also called a C-section, is an operation done to deliver your baby through your abdomen (belly).
 It may be done when delivery through the birth canal (vagina) is not possible or safe for you or the baby.
-The cuts made in the abdomen and the womb to deliver the baby are usually horizontal, or across.
-This allows the muscles in the womb to safely stretch for future childbirth.
+The cuts made in the abdomen and the uterus to deliver the baby are usually horizontal, or across.
+This allows the muscles in the uterus to safely stretch for future childbirth.
 Many women are able to deliver the next baby through the birth canal.
 Sometimes the cut in the abdomen may be vertical, or from below the belly button down to just above the pubic bone.

 A C-section may be performed before labor begins if there are medical reasons for not having labor or a vaginal delivery, including:

-- You may have severe preeclampsia (high blood pressure caused by pregnancy).
+- You may have severe preeclampsia (high blood pressure caused by pregnancy)

-- You have primary high blood pressure (also called essential hypertension) that existed before getting pregnant.
+- You have primary high blood pressure (also called essential hypertension) that existed before getting pregnant

 - You may have a scar on your uterus caused by a previous operation on your uterus, such as certain types of C-sections or surgery to remove fibroids (myomectomy).
 Because scar tissue is weaker than normal uterus muscle, the scar from your previous operation might open during labor, especially if the incision went through the inside lining of your uterus.